 Equifax: In 2017, Equifax withdrew its mobile phone apps due to man-in-the-middle vulnerability concerns.

 We can also help you continuously monitor, rate and send security questionnaires to your vendors to control third-party risk and fourth-party risk and improve your security posture, as well as automatically create an inventory, enforce policies, and detect unexpected changes to your IT infrastructure.
-Helping you scale your vendor risk management, third-party risk management and cybersecurity risk assessment processes.
+Helping you scale the processes in your Third-Party Risk Management framework and Vendor Risk Management program.